 The new helmet consisted of a new shade of blue called Seahawks blue, a shade of navy called Seahawks navy, and neon green replaced emerald.
 Silver was all but phased out of this new look.

-There were actually two helmets, one silver, and one Seahawks blue, and the team held a fan vote to decide which helmet the team would wear after the NFL shot down their attempt to wear both helmets, silver at home and blue on the road.
+There were actually two helmets, one silver, and one Seahawks blue.
+The team held a fan vote to decide which helmet the team would wear after the NFL shot down their attempt to wear both helmets, silver at home and blue on the road.

-This look held steady throughout the 2000s, but drew ire from fans and critics, especially the entire uniform, with many stating Seahawks blue looked too much like gunmetal, hence the term gunmetal blue.
+This look held steady throughout the 2000s, but drew ire from fans and critics, especially the entire uniform, with many stating Seahawks blue looked too much like gunmetal, hence the term gunmetal blue, along with little color contrast between the ‘gunmetal,’ and accompanying navy blue.

-When Nike became the NFL’s full-time manufacturer, the Seahawks opted for an entire uniform overhaul, including the helmet.
+When Nike became the NFL’s full-time manufacturer in 2012, the Seahawks opted for an entire uniform overhaul, including the helmet.

-This time, the helmet consisted of a navy blue (college navy) shell, with silver making its return to the color palette under the term ‘wolf grey.’
+This time, the Seahawks dropped the infamous ‘Seahawks’ or ‘gunmetal’ blue, as the helmet consisted of a navy blue (college navy) shell, with silver making its return to the color palette under the term ‘wolf grey.’
 Neon green was tweaked into a new color called action green, which is shown only in the bird’s eye on the helmet.

 For the first time in team history, crown striping known as feather trims, are featured on the helmet.

 No, go back, go all the way back to the old AFC days.
-The royal blue and emerald were refreshing, relaxing, calming, historical, bold, innovative, original, Great Northwest, and big sky brilliant.
+The royal blue and emerald were refreshing, relaxing, calming, historical, bold, innovative, original, Great Northwest reminiscent, and big sky brilliant.

 Though I’ll give the team this; at least the current helmets look better than the gunmetal blue debacle from 2002-2011.
-They were migraine inducing just looking at them.
+They were migraine inducing just looking at them, especially when they decided to pair the gunmetal helmets and jerseys with navy pants and no one can ever forget this.

 Sure, the current helmets aren’t the best, but again, I’ll take them over the gunmetal any day.